elyby/docs/source/en/skins-system.rst

           ]
       }

-   The server will return an empty response with ``204`` status if the nickname isn't found in the locally nor via the Mojang's API.
+   The server will return an empty response with ``204`` status if the nickname wasn't found locally nor via the Mojang's API.

 .. _signature-verification-key-request:
 .. function:: /signature-verification-key.der

-   This endpoint returns a public key that can be used to verify textures signatures.
+   This endpoint returns a public key that can be used to verify a texture's signature.
 The key is provided in ``DER`` format, so it can be used directly in the Authlib, without modifying the signature checking algorithm.

 .. function:: /signature-verification-key.pem